Click a topic, or press the enter key on a topic, to reveal its answer.

 You have to complete an IDNYC application, which is available to print online or at any of the IDNYC Enrollment Centers citywide.

-5. Do I have to schedule an appointment?
+5. How do I schedule an appointment?

-Yes.
-Due to COVID-19, services provided at Enrollment Centers are currently available by appointment only.
-Walk-ins will not be accepted.
 To schedule an appointment, visit our Online Portal and click “Make an Appointment.”
 Appointments are offered on a limited basis at select Enrollment Centers.
 We are working closely with local host partners to ensure the safety of applicants, cardholders, and staff at all IDNYC sites.

 If you are deaf or hard of hearing and require an American Sign Language interpreter during your appointment, please refer to the FAQ Number 7 below.